Fertility scenes in the Negev Desert Rockart

 Symbol of Fertility in the Negev Desert

 In the Negev Desert, the fertility god, Orion, appears as an ibex (see Ibex and Rockart ).
 In Fig3 two ibexes are shown, one is upright marking the vigorous alive ibex and the other is turned upside down symbolically marking death.
-Their orientation corresponds to the desert seasons, the upright ibex marks the fertile season during winter time, and the dead ibex marks the summertime when everything dies from the scorching sun.
+Their orientation matches the desert seasons, the upright ibex corresponds to the appearance of Orion, marks the fertile season during winter time, and the dead ibex corresponds to Orion disappearance, marks the summertime when everything dies from the scorching sun.
 The horns of the winter ibex are decorated showing the potency he carries and the summer ibex is without any decoration or is lifeless.